metadatacenter/cedar-cadsr-tools/README.md

     mvn exec:java@upload-cdes -Dexec.args="/path/to/input target-server folder-id 'cedar-apikey' [-a]"

 where:
 - `/path/to/input` is the input [caDSR XML file](https://wiki.nci.nih.gov/display/caDSR/caDSR+Hosted+Data+Standards%2C+Downloads%2C+and+Transformation+Utilities) location in your local machine, which can be either a directory or a file.
+A sample caDSR XML file is available in the folder [src/main/resources/files-used/cdes](https://github.com/metadatacenter/cedar-cadsr-tools/blob/develop/src/main/resources/files-used/cdes/xml_cde_20198153730.zip).
 - `target-server` is the CEDAR server types and the options are "local", "staging", "production".
 - `folder-id` is the short identifier of the CEDAR folder where the CDEs will be stored (e.g., `4aabbfc6-f953-4779-b667-e0d6a1234ce8`).
 - `cedar-apikey` is your CEDAR API key that will give the permission to upload files to the server (e.g., `'apiKey 0000111122223333444455556666777788889999aaaabbbbccccddddeeeeffff'`).